 These effects may also occur when a set of dentures gets old and worn down.

 New teeth cannot make one young again.
 They can often provide a non-invasive face lift, a boost of confidence, and the ability to eat, laugh, and smile again.
-Adding dental implants to snap things into place can improve the result even more.
+Adding dental implants to snap dentures into place can improve the results and ability to eat even more.